comund/h33-devops/README.md

 ### Working with the Repo

--  **Clone the Repository**: Open a command prompt or Git Bash terminal.
+-  **Clone the Repository**: Open a command prompt or Git Bash terminal.  --LITERALLY DO THE THING IT TELLS YOU TO DO RIGHT HERE

 	```bash
      git clone https://github.com/your-username/h33-devops.git
 	```

--   **Navigate to the Repository**: Change your working directory to the cloned repository.
+-   **Navigate to the Repository**: Change your working directory to the cloned repository.   -- AND RIGHT HERE - GOTO THE LESSON FOLDER
 	```bash
      cd h33-devops
 	```